 There are standards of proof in the law, in philosophy, and also inherent in the burden of persuasion of public discourse.
 Larry Flynt is certainly not, and arguably should not be, the arbiter of any of these standards.
 And yet, we can see how Flynt has played the important role of the contrarian quite nicely in our culture--teaching us valuable lessons we may have otherwise missed.
 Larry Flynt is no Hitchens and certainly no Rimbaud, but his friendship with Falwell allowed him to (to borrow an acronym Ed Norton's character in The People Versus Larry Flynt used repeatedly in his oral arguments in front of the Supreme Court) call B.S. on certain assertions Falwell made that led to his diminishing relevance in the mainstream, not to mention evangelical sphere.
 Among other things, these arguments do not survive the burden of proof test, and ultimately discredit the person making the argument.

 Larry Flynt is certainly not alone in critiquing Falwell's statements.
 Yet his remarkable friendship with Falwell opened up the possibilities for critique in a way that chat rooms today don't really allow for.
-Consider Goodwin's Law, which states that no matter what the subject--people could be discussing recipes for homemade tomato sauce--the longer the online discussion goes, the greater the probability that someone will inevitably bring up an analogy to Hitler or the Nazis.
-(Just follow the comment thread on any viral Youtube video and you will discover sadly and anecdotally how much Goodwin's Law holds true.)
+Consider Godwin's Law, which states that no matter what the subject--people could be discussing recipes for homemade tomato sauce--the longer the online discussion goes, the greater the probability that someone will inevitably bring up an analogy to Hitler or the Nazis.
+(Just follow the comment thread on any viral Youtube video and you will discover sadly and anecdotally how much Godwin's Law holds true.)

 Today's digital culture is a new wild west in which knowledge is spread exponentially, which also means that mistakes in thinking, or ideas that are not backed by any reasonable standard of proof, might take hold by the influence of a so-called collective intelligence (i.e. online tyrannical majority) that would make de Tocqueville roll over in his grave.